Francis Bernard (artist): Cartoon movies and graphic videos

-Francis Bernard is also author of the play entitled « Attentat à la peinture » first performed in Bruxelles in the Halles de Schaerbeek and then in Turin, Gênes and Milan.
+Francis Bernard is also author of the play entitled « Attentat à la peinture » first performed in Brussels in the Halles de Schaerbeek/Hallen van Schaarbeek and then in Turin, Genoa and Milan.
 Parts of the play were also performed in the Théâtre du Rond-Point in Paris which Jean-Louis Barrault and Madeleine Renaud were the directors-organizers.
 Ahmed Ben Diab, visual artist and musician composed the score.